darsain/sly/README.md

 Animates target to the end of a visible frame.
 Doesn't work when any type of centered item navigation is used.
 When no `target` is passed, it will animate whole SLIDEE to the end.

-**target:** can be selector of item inside of SLIDEE, item index, or item DOM element
+**target:** In item based navigation, it can be an item index, or an item DOM element.
+In content based scrolling, it can be a selector or a DOM element inside of SLIDEE.

-*you can use this method even when **itemNav** is disabled, targeting random items from content, like headings, paragraphs, ...*
+*You can use this method even when **itemNav** is disabled, targeting random items from content, like headings, paragraphs, ...*

 ## Custom events